MarcelloMorettoni/k8s-pvc-migrator/README.md

 ```

 ### MANUAL STEP:
+You must then delete the old pvcs yourself.

 ```
 kubectl delete pvc data1 -n pv-test kubectl delete pvc data2 -n pv-test
 ```

 ### Phase 2: Recreating new pvcs with the original names
-You must then use the same script with "--recreate"
+You can now use the same script with the flag "--recreate"

 ```
 python3 double_pivot_all.py local-path target-path -n pv-test --recreate